Pop Archives

 Montréal, August 1967 [source]

-Dude Brown has commented that she and Bobbie were protégées of country star Marty Robbins who signed the duo to his agency Big M. They were also signed to Jim Reeves’s publishing company Acclaim Music and registered a handful of songs for copyright.
-In 1967 they were signed by Liberty Records but as far as I can see just one single was released, Carnival Man / I’m Gonna Go Get My Puppy Love, produced by country music luminary Buddy Mize.
+Dude Brown has commented that she and Bobbie were protégées of country star Marty Robbins who signed the duo to his agency Big M. They were also signed to Jim Reeves’s publishing company Acclaim Music and registered a handful of songs for copyright, including Ambush.
+In 1967 they were signed by Liberty Records and released Carnival Man / I’m Gonna Go Get My Puppy Love with both sides written by country music luminary Buddy Mize.

 Bobbie & Dude toured widely, taking in “fairs, conventions and roadshows” and appearing with some big names in country music.